Ofir-Shechtman/PrometheusAI/docs/connect_to_slack.md

 # Slack
 We've opened a channel called `prometheus-ai` for questions\requests regarding Operate First.
-This will server as your main communication method with the Operate First's support team.
+This will serve as your main communication method with the Operate First's support team.

 ## Connect To Slack